Apple could be making a wireless speaker system to boost your TV's puny audio

 - These are all the best wireless speakers of 2020

+The patent was uncovered by Patently Apple on February 25, after 67 Apple patents were published by the US Patent and Trademark Office.
+Since then, speculation of competition between Apple and the likes of Sonos and Bowers & Wilkins has mounted – after all, these audio brands currently dominate the wireless home theatre market and a new Apple wireless speaker system could prove very problematic.

-These speakers would be capable of communicating wirelessly, a little like the Sonos Sub connects to the Sonos Beam, Playbar, and Playbase.
+The Apple speakers described in the patent would be capable of communicating wirelessly, a little like the Sonos Sub connects to the Sonos Beam, Playbar, and Playbase.
 Interestingly, there's no sign of a soundbar, which is a convenient way to improve your TV's audio without the need for a huge speaker setup – that convenience is something we'd expect Apple to be very interested in.

 A home cinema competitor